Rollins (ROL)

 Operating under multiple brands like Orkin and HomeTeam Pest Defense, Rollins (NYSE:ROL) provides pest and wildlife control services to residential and commercial customers.

-- Offerings are difficult to replicate at scale and lead to a best-in-class gross margin of 52.3%
+- Offerings are mission-critical for businesses and result in a best-in-class gross margin of 52.3%

 Rollins is a standout company.
-This is one of the best industrials stocks in our coverage.
+Any surprise this is one of our favorite stocks?

 Is Now The Time To Buy Rollins?